Biodegradable Packaging For Tube Cosmetics: The Rise Of Sustainable Stick Packaging In The Beauty Industry

 Paper Packaging For Stick Cosmetics

-The durable and biodegradable paper tube makes for a versatile, low-impact tube packaging choice.
+The durable and biodegradable paper lip gloss tube makes for a versatile, low-impact tube packaging choice.
 Given a little time, microorganisms and other decomposing agents can not only make fast work of biodegrading paper tubes, but they additionally return a source of carbon to the earth.
 Besides having a speedy degradation rate of around three months, cardboard tubing can be reusable and potentially recyclable.
 However, we add an asterisk to the latter point due to the potential for mixed materials, read, sneaky inner liners, and labels of non-biodegradable quality.
 In many cases, components that include paper are not 100% made from bio-based materials for this reason.

 The beauty industry takes several things very seriously, one of which is product sterility.
 Inner linings, usually made of plastic components, help keep the product safe from contaminants.
 In addition, there are now many bioplastics and organic wax linings that can also function as organic barriers, with advances being made to improve overall recyclability without sacrificing protective properties.

 While environmental factors undoubtedly affect the breakdown time of a cardboard tube that once held lipstick or deodorant, the good news is that it is unlikely to produce toxic pollutants and micromaterials as it goes about returning itself to the earth.